The Diocese aims to make its own building developments sustainable and low carbon.

 Jesus Church Forty Hill

-This new C of E secondary school completed in 2010 for the London Diocesan Board of Schools and the Royal Borough of Kensington & Chelsea has achieved BREEAM Very Good with:
+This modern C of E secondary school completed in 2010 for the London Diocesan Board of Schools and the Royal Borough of Kensington & Chelsea achieved BREEAM Very Good with:

 - Ground source heat pump and heat exchange units